atorson/amazon-product-word-cloud/README.md

       b) new product IDs to be processed are sent to a Kafka queue
   - uses Spark Streams streams analytics module implementation:
       a) micro-batched (configurable via 'wordcloud' sub-config, default is 1sec) naturally by Spark Streaming
-      b) Spark Streams job is reading from Kafka, periodically saving its state by key in a checkpoint and updating word cloud results in Redis
+      b) Spark Streams job is reading from Kafka and updating word cloud results in Redis
       c) simple EnglishWordTokenizer is used for Tokenization (instead of MLib)
       d) simple countByValue() is used (instead of complex probabilistic structures like Count-Min Sketch)
       e) does not use Spark accumulators to handle county increments: Redis SortedSet zincrby() is handling that
+      f) Spark job can be configured(via 'wordcloud.conf') to periodically save its state into a checkpoint (not enabled/needed by default)

 #Launching

         $ sbt assembly

         It produces a fat jar in the /target/scala-x.xx folder.
-Launch this jar using 'java -jar the-jar-name.jar' command with optional -BFG parameter for Distributed mode
+Launch this jar using 'java -jar the-jar-name.jar' command with optional -BFG parameter for Distributed mode and optional -AWS parameter for AWS Crawler

 #Dependencies

-        Local mode does not require any additional external services (other than Amazon) running: it has all its dependencies (Akka 2.4 and Swagger-Akka-Http 0.6) embedded
+        Local mode does not require any additional external services (other than Amazon) running: it has all its dependencies (Akka 2.4, Swagger-Akka-Http 0.6 and scala-scraper 1.2) embedded

         Distributed mode has extra dependencies embedded:
            - Akka-Stream-Kafka 0.13